NN-EMD: Efficiently Training Neural Networks using Encrypted Multi-Sourced Datasets

 We evaluate the \textit{NN-EMD} framework both in horizontal partitioning based training (HPT) and vertical partitioning based training (VPT) settings.
 Our experimental results show that the training time of one mini-batch including 60 samples in our \textit{NN-EMD} only needs \textit{49.83} seconds and \textit{55.63} seconds in \textit{TP I} and \textit{TP II} environments, respectively.
 Compared to the existing best result (i.e., 40 minutes) as reported in \cite{nandakumar2019towards} where each training sample is extracted from $28\times 28$ to $8\times 8$ to reduce the input size and the multithreaded parallelism technique is employed in the training phase, our proposed \textit{NN-EMD} reduces the training time by approximately 97.7\%.

-In contrast to the approach in \cite{nandakumar2019towards}, where computation at each layer of neural networks is over encrypted data, in essence the computation over the encrypted data only occurs at the first layer in \textit{NN-EMD}.
-That is the main reason behind the significantly lower training time in \textit{NN-EMD} can significantly reduce the training time.
-Actually, there is a trade-off between the privacy and efficiency.
-As the focus of \textit{NN-EMD} is the proposed secure computation approaches, only the input layer is protected in our illustration and evaluation, while the rest of the parameters are still plaintext to the server.
+In contrast to the approach proposed in \cite{nandakumar2019towards}, where computation at each layer of neural networks is over encrypted data, in essence, the computation over the encrypted data only occurs at one layer in \textit{NN-EMD}.
+This is the main reason behind the significantly lower training time in \textit{NN-EMD} compared to that of \cite{nandakumar2019towards}.
+In particular, in \textit{NN-EMD}, only the input layer is protected in our illustration and evaluation, while the rest of the parameters are still plaintext to the server.
 Thus, to some extent, low-level features (e.g., the output of the second layer) may reveal partial private information such as through model inversion attack as illustrated in \cite{fredrikson2015model}.
-One approach to prevent such potential privacy leakage is to protect more layers of neural networks by integrating \textit{SplitNN} technique \cite{vepakomma2018split} in our framework; this will impact training time depending on the architecture of the DNN and the splitting layers; we analyze such integration in Section~\ref{sec:evaluation:res:split}.
+One approach to prevent such potential privacy leakage is to protect more layers of neural networks using \textit{SplitNN} technique \cite{vepakomma2018split} in our framework; this will impact training time depending on the architecture of the DNN and the splitting layers; we analyze such integration in Section~\ref{sec:evaluation:res:split}.